jiadreamran/my_blog/_posts/2017-03-12-hadoop-installation.md

 tar xzf hadoop-x.y.z.tar.gz
 ```

 - After Hadoop has been successfully unzipped, I did two extra things: created environment variable on JAVA_HOME and created Hadoop command shortcuts.
 This is all done via the creation of bash_profile file.
-(A bash_profile file, according to my understanding, is like the environment variable in Windows, there you store locations of commonly used directories so whenever you enter a command, it will go through these directories to find it they are there.)
+(A bash_profile file, according to my understanding, is like the environment variable in Windows, there you store locations of commonly used directories so whenever you enter a command, it will go through these directories to find it.)
-- By default, I didn't find the bash_profile file anywhere, so after intensive searching, I used the following command to create it:
+- By default, I didn't find the bash_profile file anywhere, so after intensive researching, I used the following command to create it:

 ```bash
 vim ~/.bash_profile